Alexander-Frank/Algolia/Customer_questions_and_answers.md

 Just to make sure we're on the same page, when you mention "several clicks away", what exactly are you referring to?
 [Clearing and deleting](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-indices-and-apps/manage-indices/how-to/delete-indices/#:~:text=Clear%20records%20from%20an%20index%20in%20the%20Algolia%20dashboard,-If%20you%20only&text=On%20the%20left%20sidebar%2C%20select%20Search.,-Select%20your%20Algolia&text=Select%20Manage%20index%20%3E%20Clear.,to%20confirm%20and%20click%20Clear.) can be handled with 3 clicks from a selected index, by clicking on "Manage index" --> "Clear/Delete" --> Type `CLEAR` and click "Clear".

-If that's already what you're referring to, have you considered using the API to automate this process or build a custom UI for clearing/deleting?
+If that's what you're referring to, have you considered using the API to automate this process or build a custom UI for clearing/deleting?

 I'm happy to provide you with a script which can handle the deleting/clearing.
 Let me know if that's something you're interested in.

 In any way, thanks for the feedback!
 I'll reach out to the engineering team and position this as a product feature.
-For the meantime, let me know if you need any further assistance!
+In the meantime, let me know if you need any further assistance!

 Kind regards,<br>
 Alex